Dean Lonergan: New Zealand 2022 - 2024

 Fight for Life returned to New Zealand in July 2022.
 In 2022, Lonergan would sign multiple boxers from Peach Boxing including Jerome Pampellone, Andrei Mikhailovich, Mea Motu and Zain Adams.
-In April 2023, Lonergan will have his first female main event with Mea Moto to fight for the IBO World Super Bantamweight title.
+In April 2023, Lonergan will have his first female main event with Mea Motu to fight for the IBO World Super Bantamweight title.
 Motu won the fight by Unanimous Decision.
 Lonergan would sign IBF World Heavyweight Champion Lani Daniels.
 Both Mea Motu and Lani Daniels would co main event Lonergans events.
 In February 2024, Peach Boxing announced their departure with Dean Lonergan D&L Events and had signed with No Limit Boxing under Matt and George Rose.

 Other events

 Lonergan has held many other events outside of boxing including Cirque Rocks.
 Lonergan noted this event cost $2.5 million but only turned over about $1.5 million, putting him $1.8 million in debt.
 Along with David Higgins with Duco Events, Lonergan promoted multiple sporting events including NRL Nines and Brisbane Global Rugby Tens.